 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Fast EMA period 12.
 Slow EMA period to 26.
 SMA period 9

 - Bollinger Bands (Bollinger Bands).
 Period 20

-- Non-profit traders are speculators, such as individual traders, hedge funds and large institutions that use the futures market for speculative purposes and meet certain requirements.
+- Non-comercial traders are speculators, such as individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.

-- The total non-profit net position is the difference between short and long positions of non-profit traders.
+- The total non-commercial net position is the difference between short and long positions of non-commercial traders.

 The material has been provided by InstaForex Company – www.instaforex.com